nGhart/requirement-analysis/README.md

 Thoroughly analyzed and validated requirements lead to software that truly meets user expectations and business objectives.
 When the team clearly understands *what* to build and *why*, the result is a more reliable, usable, and high-quality product.

+### **4. Supports Better Testing and Validation**
+Requirements provide the basis for creating test cases and acceptance criteria.
+This makes it easier to verify that each feature works as intended and that the final product fulfills its intended purpose.

 ## Key Activities in Requirement Analysis

 Requirement Analysis involves several structured activities that help transform stakeholder needs into clear and actionable requirements.